Syrian caretaker government: Women in government

 The initial prime minister and cabinet, together consisted of twelve men and no women.
 As of 21 December 2024, it had extended to sixteen men and no women.
 On 22 December, Aisha al-Dibs, a human rights activist, was appointed as the first woman minister in the cabinet, as Head of Women's Affairs.
 On 30 December, Maysaa Sabreen was appointed as Syria's first female head of the Central Bank of Syria.
 Sabreen had been the first deputy director of the bank during the final stages of Assad's rule.
-On 31 December 2024, Syrian transitional government appointed Muhsina al-Mahithawi, a Druze female activist who participated in the anti-Assad Southern Syrian protests, as the governor of Suwayda Governorate.
+On 31 December 2024, the caretaker administration appointed Muhsina al-Mahithawi, a Druze female activist who participated in the anti-Assad Southern Syrian protests, as governor of Suwayda Governorate.
 For comparison, the previous Ba'athist cabinet had three female ministers, Lubanah Mshaweh, Diala Barakat, and Lamia Chakkour, out of 29 ministers.

 On 18 December, HTS spokesperson Obaida Arnaout gave an interview in which he stated that "the essence of women and their biological and psychological nature do not fit all positions, such as the Ministry of Defense," and, "As for women's representation in ministerial and parliamentary roles, we believe that this matter is premature and should be left to legal and constitutional experts who will work on rethinking the structure of the new Syrian state."
 There was widespread criticism online in reaction to Arnaout's statement.
-Researcher Milena Zain al-Din from Damascus University disagreed with the spokesperson's statement, stating, "We, the young women and women of Syria, are activists, politicians, human rights advocates, journalists, economists, academics, workers, and homemakers.
+Milena Zain al-Din from Damascus University disagreed with the spokesperson's statement, stating, "We, the young women and women of Syria, are activists, politicians, human rights advocates, journalists, economists, academics, workers, and homemakers.
 Obeida Arnaout's rhetoric is unacceptable.
 The Syrian woman, who has struggled and endured alongside millions of Syrian women, is not waiting for you to choose a place or role for her that aligns with your mindset for building our nation."